Best Facts about Alcatraz Island in San Francisco that Will Blow Your Mind

 The island was first documented by Juan Manuel Diaz, who named one of the three islands “La Isla de los Alcatraces”.
 Spaniards were responsible for building several small buildings on the island and other minor structures.

 In 1846, Mexican governor Pio Pico bestowed the ownership of the island to Julian Workman so that he would build a lighthouse on it.
 Later on, the island was bought by John C. Frémont for $5,000.
 In 1850, President Millard Fillmore ordered that Alcatraz Island be set aside specifically as a United States military reservation.
-Fortification of the island began in 1853 until 1858.
+Fortification of the island began in 1853 and continued until 1858.

 By 1907, Alcatraz was officially designated as the Western U.S. Military Prison.
-From 1909 to 1912, construction began on the concrete main cell block that was designed by Major Reuben Turner, which remains the island’s dominant feature.
+From 1909 to 1912, construction began on the concrete main cell block designed by Major Reuben Turner, which remains the island’s dominant feature.

 During World War I, the prison held objectors to the war, including Philip Grosser, who wrote a pamphlet entitled “Alcatraz – Uncle Sam’s Devil’s Island: Experiences Of A Conscientious Objector In America During The First World War”.